The 30% ruling is a tax advantage for highly skilled migrants in the Netherlands.

-The most significant benefit is that the taxable amount of a gross Dutch salary is reduced from 100% to 70%, so 30% of the wage is tax free (exempt from payroll tax and personal income tax).
+In a nutshell, it means that the taxable amount of a gross Dutch salary is reduced from 100% to 70%, meaning 30% of the wage is tax free.

 › Application costs for residence permit, visa, driving license etc.